Why read to young children?

 Touch and Feel Sound Books

 Colorful, chunky lift-a-flap book to introduce new words and the concept of opposites such as hot and cold.
 I love that the pages don’t have too much going on.
-Just the images associated with the word which is super helpful with litte readers that get distracted easily.
+Just the images associated with the word which is super helpful with young readers that get distracted easily.

 Classics We All Know and Love